 This is a fairly new theme on the market but it’s won a lot of praise.
 I use this theme on some of my blogs and it’s so easy to work with.

-They have a free version you can install right from the WordPress theme installer.
+They have a free version you can install right from the WordPress theme installer or get it from Astra.
 One thing I have to say about Astra is that it’s so easy to work with and fast!

 If you need more control over your fonts, and layout then the free version offers their paid Astra Pro version is very affordable.
 It also comes with many helpful add-ons that you will appreciate as your site grows.

 The GeneratePress theme has been around for a long time and has a great reputation for being fast and easy to use.